-If you suspect that your insurance company, agent, or adjuster is violating the Unfair Claims Practices Act, talk to the individual's supervisor.
-If you don't get any satisfaction, file a complaint with your state's insurance department.
+If you suspect that your insurance company, agent, or adjuster is violating your state’s Unfair Claims Settlement Practices Act, talk to the individual’s supervisor.
+If you don’t get any satisfaction, file a complaint with your state’s insurance department.

 State insurance regulators investigate these practices, and a number of similar complaints against a particular insurance company could trigger a market-conduct examination.
 Regulators will then determine if the company is in compliance with applicable insurance regulations.